NRDC: EPA’s Policy of Ignoring Pollution Comes to an End

 “We’re glad this shameful non-enforcement policy is ending today, but it should have never existed.
 For far too long, chemical, oil, and energy companies have been allowed to risk the safety, pollute the air and water, and damage the health, life, and wellbeing of low-income communities and people of color.
 We need improved monitoring and enforcement for frontline communities – especially during a global pandemic and mid-Atlantic hurricane season – not a blanket excuse for industry to double down on these injustices.”

-Following is a statement by Lynn Thorp, campaigns director at Clean Water Action:
+Following is a statement by Lynn Thorp, National Campaigns Director at Clean Water Action:

 “Giving polluters a sweeping pass on complying with regulations meant to protect people’s health and the environment was not the right way to approach challenges during this crisis.
 We don’t have a way of knowing what risks were imposed on people and the environment, for example, additional air pollution that may have impacted people in fenceline communities or increases in water contamination into our drinking water sources.”